 When considering spinal decompression, you might have questions such as

-We want to tell you everything you must know about what spinal decompression means today and answer all your questions.
+I want to tell you everything you must know about what spinal decompression means today and answer all your questions.

 There are two different types of spinal decompression; surgical and non-surgical.